Carleslc/kotlin-extensions/README.md

 ```

 ### Other
-Add the `KotlinExtensions-0.1.jar` from `target` folder as a dependency of your project
+Add the `KotlinExtensions-0.1.jar` from `target` folder as a dependency of your project.

 ## How to use